MohamadElgendy23/HospitalManagementApp/README.md

 Run npm start in the frontend folder to get the client up and running on localhost in the browser.
 You can then view the UI livetime :)

 Run npm start in the backend folder to get the server up and running listening on port <port>.
-It will then listen to incoming client requests and feed data from the MongoDB database.
+It will then listen to incoming client requests and feed data from the MongoDB database! :)